CharlesB8/UltimateTicTacToe/docs/refactor.md

 ### Program was written TDD:
 - This is to our advantage as the refactorers.
 - We can now confidently make changes to the program knowing our tests will catch us
-- This isn’t a test writing workshop, so you shouldn’t need to write any tests.
+- This isn’t a test writing workshop, so you **shouldn’t need to write any tests**.
     - No change you make should make the tests break
+        - this is a refactoring principnle, if you are adding functionality you aren't refactoring
         - If you break the tests undo your last change until they are working again
-- Use `yarn test —watch`
+- Use `yarn test --watch`

 ## Goal for this refactor
 Reduce `handleClick` method line count: